WILL DAVID REIGN ON THE MILLENNIAL THRONE?

 We know that Christ will reign in the millennium from such scriptures as Ps.
 2:8-9, “Ask of Me, and I shall give Thee the heathen for Thine inheritance.
 And the uttermost parts of the earth for Thy possession.
 Thou shalt break them with a rod of iron; Thou shalt dash them in pieces like a potter’s vessel”.
 But how are we to understand such scriptures as Jer.
 30:9, “But they shall serve the Lord their God, and David their king whom I will raise up unto them”?
 Does Jer.
 30:9 refer to David or does it refer to Christ, the Son of David?
 Let us search the Scriptures for the answer to that question.

-In Appendix 88 of the Companion Bible, number 8, paragraph 3 we read, “This (the gate of the outward sanctuary) will then be closed for all purposes of general ingress and egress; and is reserved strictly for the use of ‘the Prince’ (the risen David?) who, as Messiah’s vice regent (cp.
+Dr. E. W. Bullinger wrote in the Appendix 88 of the Companion Bible, number 8, paragraph 3 the following: “This (the gate of the outward sanctuary) will then be closed for all purposes of general ingress and egress; and is reserved strictly for the use of ‘the Prince’ (the risen David?) who, as Messiah’s vice regent (cp.
 Ezek.
 37:24-25) will alone be permitted to make use of it”.
 The suggestion here is that while Christ will rule, David will be His “vice regent”.
 What is a vice regent?

 Let us first establish as Scriptural truth that Christ will rule in the millennium, and then we will examine those scriptures which concern David’s role during the millennial reign.